The following information pertains to small companies. Research institutions should contact

 Companies interested in hosting interns can register with the MLSC at any time throughout the year to gain access to our database of prospective interns, though registration for each round opens in January.
 Pending approval as a host, company representatives can review applications, interview candidates, and select qualified interns.
 Companies can hire up to two interns per Program Year, but have the option to hire up to two additional interns that are enrolled in a 2-year/community college/certificate program, or attend(ed) a Historically Black College or University (HBCU).
 The MLSC will reimburse eligible companies for pay rates of up to $17 per hour for a total reimbursement of no more than $8,160 per intern at the conclusion of the internship.
 Please note that beginning 5/1/22, interns must be paid at least $15/hour (MA minimum wage as of 2023).

 Other MLSC-Sponsored Internship Programs

 The MLSC also offers an internship program for high school students and an internship program for data scientists.
 Companies participating in the Internship Challenge will automatically gain access to these programs:

-High School Apprenticeship Challenge: Companies can hire up to two subsidized high school interns per program year, which do not count towards the limit on college interns hired through the Internship Challenge.
-MLSC reimburses eligible host organizations for intern wages of $13.50/hour (up to $3,240 per intern based on 6 weeks of full-time work).
+High School Apprenticeship Challenge: Companies can hire up to two subsidized high school interns per program year, which do not count toward the limit on college interns hired through the Internship Challenge.
+MLSC reimburses eligible host organizations for intern wages of $15/hour (up to $3,600 per intern based on 6 weeks of full-time work).

 Data Science Internship Program: Companies can hire one subsidized data science intern per program year for a period of up to 6 months, which WILL count towards the limit on interns hired through the Internship Challenge.
 The MLSC will reimburse up to $20/hour for interns that are pursuing or have completed their Bachelor’s degree (up to $20,800 per intern), $25/hour for interns that have completed their Master’s degree (up to $26,000 per intern) or enrolled in a Ph.D. program, and $40/hour for interns that have completed their Ph.D. (up to $41,600 per intern).